cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/polymac/index.rst

       [\nabla \cdot ( \mu _e \left((\nabla u) + (\nabla u)^{\intercal}\right)) ]_e = \sum_{f} |f|  (G^{\text{MPFA}} ([u]_e) \\ + \left(G^{\text{MPFA}} ([u]_e))\right) ^{\intercal} \cdot \vec{n}_f.

--  Eventually, we interpolate the diffusion term at the face in the same fashion as for the convective term.
+-  Finally, we interpolate the diffusion term at the face in the same fashion as for the convective term.
 The main difference is that a second order interpolator has to be used when projecting the velocity to the center.

-Some details regarding the discretisation of a two-phase flow model of the ishii familly **[I75]** are given in **[GG22]**.
+Some details regarding the discretisation of a two-phase flow model of the Ishii familly **[I75]** are given in **[GG22]**.

 PolyMAC_P0_P1_NC
 ================